Guide To Flesh And Blood Card Rarities

 Marvel (F/MV)

-Pull rate: Very rare (varies by set)
+Pull rate: Very rare (depends on set)

 How To Recognise Card Rarity Codes For Flesh and Blood TCG